taneli-salonen1/sgtm-ip-address-match/readme.md

-# sgtm-ip-address-match
+# IP Address Match
+## A custom variable template for Server-side Google Tag Manager

-Compare the originating IP address of the request to a list of IP patterns.
-Returns true if one of the patterns matches.
-The template can be used for IP address exclusion.
+This template can be used to create an IP address exclusion list in Server-side Tag Manager.
+It returns true if any of the patterns in the list match the originating IP address of the request.